Why Reducing DSO Is the Highest-Leverage Move for Finance Teams in 2026

 Why is reducing DSO so valuable?

-It frees working capital you already earned.
-A 40%+ reduction on $450K in receivables releases roughly $180K without raising capital or cutting spend.
+It frees working capital you have already earned without raising capital or cutting spend.
+A 40% reduction on $450K in receivables releases roughly $180K, and that cash carries no dilution, interest, or repayment terms.

 What is the formula for DSO?

-They rely on people and treat symptoms.
-The real causes are workflow problems: weak visibility, avoidable disputes, slow follow-up, and manual reconciliation.
+They rely on people and treat symptoms rather than causes.
+The real drivers are workflow problems like weak visibility, avoidable disputes, slow follow-up, and manual reconciliation, none of which a discount program or an extra reminder actually fixes.

 How much can automation reduce DSO?

-Monk customers see a 40%+ reduction in AR outstanding, with 90%+ of invoices resolved without escalation and 26 hours saved per month.
+Monk customers see a 40% average reduction in DSO, with 88.2% of invoices resolved without escalation and 26 hours saved per month.
+A 95% cash application match rate also stops paid invoices from inflating the number while they wait to be reconciled.

 Does reducing DSO hurt customer relationships?

-No. Removing payment friction and sending relevant, timely follow-up collects faster while preserving the relationship.
+No. Removing payment friction and sending timely, relevant follow-up collects faster while preserving the relationship.
+Most late payments come from a confusing process, not bad intent, so a smoother experience tends to help the relationship.